CEDL2017/homework0/README.md

 18: Receive nearly full scholarship from Princeton.
 Buy a dry cleaner for their parents in order to start a dry cleaning business.

-22: Graduate from Princeton during a huge bull market.
+22: Obtain B.S. degree in physics from Princeton University with High Honors during a huge bull market.
 Although get offers from Wall Street, she decides to go to Tibet to do a year of Tibetan medicine research.

+29: Obtain master and Ph.D. degree in EE from Caltech. m
 23: go to caltech to study AI and computational neuroscience her mom get cancer